 The highest paychecks go to Human Resources Consultants, who earn an average around $72K per year, closely trailed by Software Developers ($72K), Human Resources Generalists (about $61K), and Customer Service Supervisors ($60K).
 On the lower end are Payroll Specialists at approximately $39K on average.

 Years of Experience

 Respondents who have been working for five to nine years make $62K annually on average.
 For those with one to four years of experience, median paychecks reach about $48K per year.
 When we consider tenure, a substantial portion of employees (30 percent) have been working for 10-19 years and make $71K annually on average.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be Benefits & Compensation; employees who claim this ability report median compensation of $70K annually.
-Folks here also tend to know Customer Service; on the survey, around one in seven of workers named it in their skills portfolios.
-Three more common skills are Project Management, Customer Relationship Management, Microsoft Excel, and Project Management were also reported by many survey participants.
+The highest-paying skill to have in this role seems to be Java; employees claiming this as part of the toolbox earn a median of $83K per year.
+Folks here also tend to know Customer Service; on the survey, around a seventh of workers named it in their skills portfolios.
+Three more common skills are Project Management, Customer Relationship Management, and Microsoft Excel.

 Benefits and Perks

 Benefits packages do tend to lack paid time off; Paychex, Inc. gives paid vacation days to two in five employees and sick leave to 31 percent.
 A fair number of workers plan for retirement by taking advantage of the company-sponsored 401(k) program.
 Almost all workers receive health insurance, and a large number of survey participants get dental coverage.
 A few more workplace perks are life insurance, a stock purchase plan, tuition reimbursement, and a casual working environment.